s-bose/arrest/docs/getting-started.md

 ## Timeouts
 Arrest also provides a default timeout of 120 seconds (2 minutes) in all its http requests.
 If you want to provide a custom timeout, you can put it at a service-level or at a resource-level in the `timeout` argument.
+Alternatively, if you want to disable timeouts, you can do so by setting `timeout=httpx.Timeout(None)`.

+The `timeout` can take either an integer value for the number of seconds, or an instance of `httpx.Timeout`.

 ```python
 from arrest import Service, Resource